MarkPreschern/CS4500-Project/Fish/Remote/README.md

 - [ ] 1/2 done: Fix take-turn JSON message to include [Action, ..., Action] as per spec (not sure what we would use these for)
 - [ ] Fix player allocation method to prefer games of 3 until must move on to 2
 - [ ] Ensure that allocations to games are happening according to age
-- [ ] Timeout of 1 second isn't enough for some players, look into this
+- [ ] Timeout of 1 second isn't enough for some players because minimax takes too long, look into this.
+Remove time print statements in Client when done.
 - [ ] Create unit tests for server
 - [ ] Create unit tests for client
 - [ ] Create unit tests for remote_player_proxy